Ally Bank Savings Account Review

-In an attempt to distance itself from the faltering GM brand, GMAC Bank re-branded itself as Ally Bank, focused on offering a high-yield interest product, and began actively seeking new customers and depositors.
+In an attempt to distance itself from the faltering GM brand, GMAC Bank re-branded itself as Ally Bank.
+It focused on offering a high-yield interest product.
+And it began actively seeking new customers and depositors.
 Later, the bank’s parent company, GMAC, also re-branded itself to become known as Ally Financial.
-Today, Ally Bank offers some of the most competitive banking products.
+Today, Ally Bank offers some of the most competitive banking products around.

-Here are my experiences from the bank account opening process.
-As I visited the website to begin my application, Ally Bank warned me that I would need my driver’s license (or an alternate state or military identification number) in addition to my social security number to proceed.
+Here are my experiences from the Ally Bank account opening process.
+As I visited the website to begin my application, Ally Bank warned me that I would need my driver’s license (or an alternate state or military identification number) in addition to my Social Security Number to proceed.

-Like some other banks, Ally performs a credit check to verify identity, but they may also reject your application if you are viewed to be a credit risk.
-The possibility of rejection based on credit history is unusual for banks, but considering this bank is owned by a financing company that later became a bank holding company and this type of structure might increase in popularity, requiring credit checks for bank accounts may be part a new reality.
+Like some other banks, Ally performs a credit check to verify identity.
+But they may also reject your application if they see you as a credit risk.
+However, getting rejected because of your credit history is unusual.
+But since this bank was once a financing company and then a bank holding company, this strategy may become more prevalent.

-Here’s another great feature.
-Like ING Direct’s sub accounts, I could create as many separate savings accounts, with their own account names and numbers, as I wanted.
-(Ed. note: ING Direct became Capital One 360 in 2013.)
+Here’s another great feature: I can create as many separate savings accounts, with their own account names and numbers, as I want.
 At this point in the initial set-up, I could also add money market accounts and certificates of deposit.

-I set up two separate savings accounts, both to be funded electronically from my ING Direct Electric Orange checking account.
+I set up two separate savings accounts, both to be funded electronically from my Citizens Bank checking account.
 Like configuring linked accounts at any other bank, I will be required to verify two small deposits to ensure I am the owner of the linked account.
 Options for a one-time initial deposit or a recurring automatic savings plan are available.